dszidi/hyprspace/README.md

 - Talk to GNUstep preferably via NSNotification Center.
 (Does this need to be converted to ObjC++?)
 - Convert desktop portal events to the appropriate NSNotifications in GNUstep

+### Tips

+Look at how this plugin moves a window into the lower layer...
+- [`hyprwinwrap`](https://github.com/hyprwm/hyprland-plugins/blob/main/hyprwinwrap/main.cpp) support out of the box

 ## Original Plugin Template README...
 The goal of this repository is to create a robust `Hyprland` plugin template, with